Installing Scrivener or Scapple for macOS

 A licence agreement window like the one pictured below will open.
 Once you have read through the agreement and checked that you aren’t signing away your first-born, click "Agree".

 A window will appear with two icons on a decorative background.
-Drag the black and white Scrivener icon from the left side and drop it into your Applications folder icon on the right side:
+Drag the Scrivener icon from the left side and drop it into your Applications folder icon on the right side:

 You may also, if you prefer, drag the icon to your personal Applications folder rather than the system's Application folder.
 This can be a useful option when you do not have administrative access to the machine.